pranav-P92/AWS-SAA/README.md

 **Best for**

-- Web applications
-- REST APIs
-- Microservices
+- Web applications/ REST APIs/ Microservices

 **Key features**

 - Path-based routing (`/login`, `/orders`)
 - Host-based routing (`api.example.com`)
 - Works with containers (ECS, EKS)
-- Supports WebSockets

 ### Target Groups:

--logical groupings of backend resources that receive routed traffic based on rules
+- logical groupings of backend resources that receive routed traffic based on rules

 	- EC2 instances (can be managed by an Auto Scaling)- HTTP
 	- EC2 tasks (managed by ECS itself) - HTTP
 	- Lambda Functions- HTTP request is translated into a JSON event
 	- IP addresses- must be private IPs
 	- ALB can route to multiple target groups

 ---